Download This Bill in Microsoft Word format

 (B) The term 'material support or resources' as used in this section includes, but is not limited to, financial or monetary assets.

-(C) A person who violates the provisions of this section is guilty of a felony and, upon conviction, must be imprisoned for a mandatory minimum term of five years but not more than twenty years.
-No part of the minimum sentence may be suspended nor probation granted.
+(C) A person who violates the provisions of this section is guilty of a felony and, upon conviction, must be imprisoned for not more than twenty years.

 Section 16-8-530.
 All real and personal property of every kind used or intended for use in the course of, derived from, or realized through an offense punishable pursuant to this article is subject to lawful seizure and forfeiture to the State pursuant to the applicable provisions of Section 16-23-770."